JacobFV/mln-dashboard/README.md

 Known TODO's:

+see https://react.rocks/example/react-sortable-tree for collaspable tree [ ] make password hash salted witha naunce that is computed from the account creation timestamp [ ] add captcha's on the forms
 [ ] use
 [ ] add prisma seed command to create `system` and `anonymous` users [ ] separate HTTP API handlers from true handlers